-To help even the most non-technical folks understand the parts of the computer, we are going to relate them to a library.
+To help even the most non-technical folks understand the parts of the computer, we’ll use a library as an analogy.

-The outer case of the computer, whether it is a desktop tower or a laptop would be like the walls of the library, or even the building itself.
-It keeps all of the parts of the library safe and indoors.
-When it rains, snows or the wind blows, the building is going to keep all of the books inside protected.
+The outer case of the computer or laptop is the walls of the library, or even the building itself.
+It keeps all the parts of the library safe and indoors.
+When it rains, snows, or the wind blows, the building is going to keep all of the books inside protected.

-Once we walk inside the library we are met with shelves upon shelves upon shelves of books.
+Once we walk inside the library, we’re met with shelves upon shelves of books.
 Consider these shelves your hard drive.
-The more shelves you have the more books you can fit on them.
+The more shelves you have, the more books you can fit on them.
 So, the more hard drive space you have, the more files and programs and data you can store.

-When you are ready to browse through some books you grab all of the ones you need and move them to a table inside the library.
-The table is your RAM (Random Access Memory).
-Since these books have already been found, and they are on your table it is easy for you to jump from book to book.
-As you open programs and files, they get moved to the “table” or the RAM for quick access.
+When you are ready to browse through some books you grab the ones you need and move them to a table inside the library.

+The table is your Random Access Memory (RAM).